Brownstone: In colonial country homes

-Use in tombstone making
+In tombstones

-Brownstone was prized by tombstone carvers in southern New England, and Mid Atlantic region during the Colonial era.
+Brownstone was prized by tombstone carvers in southern New England and the Mid-Atlantic region during the Colonial era.
 Table-type memorials in particular were often carved out of brownstone as well as regular headstones.
-Especially valued for being easy to carve, those same characteristics often resulted in stones being less durable and prone to heavy erosion and wear over time, especially when compared to slate or schist graves of the same time period.
-Brownstone began losing popularity among carvers during the first few decades of the 1800s owing to the rising popularity of marble though it continued to be used for obelisks and other grave monuments until much later.
-Brownstone used for headstones was usually quarried from the Connecticut River Valley and New Jersey, and many grave carvers especially in Connecticut, New York and New Jersey carved from it.
+Especially valued for being easy to carve, those same characteristics often resulted in stones being less durable and prone to heavy erosion and wear over time, especially when compared to slate or schist gravestones of the same time period.
+Brownstone began losing popularity among carvers during the first few decades of the 1800s owing to the rising popularity of marble, though it continued to be used for obelisks and other grave monuments until much later.
+Brownstone used for headstones was usually quarried from the Connecticut River Valley and New Jersey, and many carvers especially in Connecticut, New York and New Jersey Worked with it.

-Quality

-Brownstone was deemed "not really much good as a building material" by Vincent Scully, professor emeritus of the history of art at Yale University.
-Brownstone was popular because it is unusually easy to carve and quarry, but these qualities also made houses clad in it susceptible to weathering and damage over time.